China Says 2024 Was Its Hottest Year On Record - UrduPoint

 China Says 2024 Was Its Hottest Year On Record

+China is the leading emitter, in total volume, of the greenhouse gases driving global heating.

-China aims to ensure carbon dioxide (CO2) emissions by 2030 and be brought to net zero by 2060.
+It aims to ensure carbon dioxide (CO2) emissions peak by 2030 and be brought to net zero by 2060.

 "The top four warmest years ever were the past four years, with all top 10 warmest years since 1961 occurring in the 21st century," it added.